-- Targets are set in reading, writing and maths for each pupil, which are monitored termly. - Class teachers attend a pupil progress meeting each term to discuss the progress of each pupil.
+- Class teachers attend a pupil progress meeting each term to discuss the progress of each pupil.
 The rates of progress are monitored and those pupils not making the expected rate of progress are identified.
-Strategies will be put in place in order for the identified pupils to reach their expected outcomes. - Ongoing teacher assessment strategies are used to determine progress and attainment. - Regular review meetings are held with the class teacher to track progress towards outcomes and evaluate interventions. - Diagnostic marking is used in literacy and maths and provides feedback to pupils.
+Strategies will be put in place in order for the identified pupils to reach their expected outcomes. - Ongoing teacher assessment strategies are used to determine progress and attainment. - Regular review meetings are held with the class teacher to track progress towards outcomes and evaluate interventions. - Diagnostic marking is used in literacy and maths and provides feedback to pupils. - Diagnostic assessments are used for some pupils to get a greater understanding of their reading, spelling or maths age.

-How do we identify and give extra help to children and young people with SEN?
+How do we identify and give extra help to children and young people with SEND?